DEEPA-NB/JavaProgram/README.md

 The Emp1 class has all the buisness logics and Mainclass contains the real entity.

  In theEmp1 class I have given the date members like name, age, salary and designation like

+String name;
+int age;
+double salary;
+String job;

  To give the inputs from the user end we have used Scanner class.